vaporised/lolliprot/README.md

 ```

 ## Notes
 Multinucleotide variants are removed before plotting.
 The canonical transcript is used for plotting.
 Protein domains are represented as grey boxes.
+The merge.sh script can be used to merge all vcf files in a directory.